rizalasrul/rizalasrul.com/content/30-day-writing-challenge/day-17.md

 ---
-title: 'Things you should not do according for better life'
+title: 'Things you should not do for better life'
 date: '2022-01-07'
 tags: ['30DayWritingChallenge']
 ---